-There must be fourteen (14) seats available in the team bench area for the coaches, the assistant coaches, the substitutes and the team followers.
+There must be fourteen (14) seats available in the team bench area for the team bench personnel which consists of the coaches, the assistant coaches, the substitutes, the excluded players and the team followers.
 Any other persons shall be at least two (2) m behind the team bench.